ChristopherBradley/rad-classify/README.md

 2. Install dependencies with:
 `pip install --editable .`
-`pip install numpy pandas sklearn fasttext`
+`pip install numpy pandas sklearn fasttext nltk`

 1. Download the WOS dataset from https://data.mendeley.com/datasets/9rw3vkcfy4/2
 and place in the data directory so it looks like data/WebOfScience/...